Mirai009/dotfiles/README.md

-These are personal dotfiles with some nord themed config
+These are my personal dotfiles with some nord themed config